For more resources about working with children who’ve experienced family violence, see the 1800RESPECT website.

 This Berry Street Family Violence Services and Women’s Health West resource offers mothers, other protective parents and/or carers information on how to respond to children affected by family violence at different ages and stages.

-An innovative short film that increases young women’s awareness of the early warning signs of abusive and controlling relationships.
+An innovative short film and accompanying resource that increases young women’s awareness of the early warning signs of abusive and controlling relationships.

 Translating evidence from the Maternal Health Study to inform policy and practice